jimhall/TestBlog4/_posts/2022-07-06-configure-django-3.2-on-solaris.md

   returning 3.7 revealed that the current active environment is a combination of python 3.7 and Django 2.2.26, which is `library/python/django-37`.
-  However, the "default" `library/python/django` is related to `library/python/django-39`.  but my current boot environment is configured to run python 3.7 which is related to package `library/python/django-37`.
-  In fact, according to the output above 3.2.11 is not even *installed*.
+  However, the "default" `library/python/django` is related to `library/python/django-39`, which according to the VERSION column would be Django 3.2.11, which according to the IFO column is not even *installed*.